change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 | `ordered`| Checks if the categories have an order. |
 {: .table}

-Pandas provides accessors, mechanisms that enable you to use specialized methods and functions tailored for specific data types, such as strings, datetime values, or categorical data.
+Pandas provides accessors, i.e., mechanisms that enable you to use specialized methods and functions tailored for specific data types, such as strings, datetime values, or categorical data.
 These accessors provide access to methods tailored to these data types.
 Access to these methods is achieved through the syntax `series.data_type.method()`, where `series` represents a `Series` object.
 Below are examples of these accessors and their corresponding methods as used on sample dataframes:

 <div class="alert alert-secondary" role="alert" markdown="1">